khakhalin/notes/00_words_to_lookup.md

 * check out "Competitive programming" textbook
 * sieve of eratosphenes
 * Code a fast 	spanning tree of a graph (using bfs or dfs)
-* finish scalability lecture, and watch any other one, from systems design
 * splay tree
 * read / watch kickstarter competition advice (on their site)
 * in a sequence, if any k elements sum to target - code from scratch quickly